How to Create an App Service Environment v1

 - Subnet size

-When picking a VNet and specifying a subnet, make sure it is large enough to accomodate any future growth.
+When picking a VNet and specifying a subnet, make sure it is large enough to accommodate any future growth.

 Creating an App Service Environment v1

 To create an App Service Environment v1, you can search the Azure Marketplace for App Service Environment v1, or go through Create a resource -> Web + Mobile -> App Service Environment.
 To create an ASEv1:

 Provide the name of your ASE.
 The name you specify for the ASE will be used for the apps created in the ASE.
 If the name of the ASE is appsvcenvdemo, the subdomain name would be: appsvcenvdemo.p.azurewebsites.net.
 If you thus created an app named mytestapp, it would be addressable at mytestapp.appsvcenvdemo.p.azurewebsites.net.
 You cannot use white space in the name of your ASE.
 If you use upper-case characters in the name, the domain name will be the total lowercase version of that name.
 If you use an ILB, your ASE name is not used in your subdomain but is instead explicitly stated during ASE creation.